haruming/python-exercises/README.md

 # reverse a list
-In this repository, I will continue upload some interesting exercises or projects in python
+There are 3 ways to reverse a list in python